limhyesu98/limhyesu98.github.io/_posts/2019-07-15-summarization-with-pointer-generator-networks.md

 #### Basic Recurrent Neural Networks
 First, let's look at the basic Recurrent Neural Networks(RNNs).
 It is constructed with bidirectional encoder RNN, uni-directional decoder RNN, attention distribution, context vector, and vocabulary distribution.<br>

-Encoder RNN reads the source text word-by-word and produce the encoder hidden states.
+1. Encoder RNN reads the source text word-by-word and produce the encoder hidden states.
+2. After the encoder reads the whole source text, the decoder RNN starts to produce the output which forms the summary.
+The decoder RNN recieves previous deocer output as input and produces the **decoder hidden states**.
+The hidden state is used to calculate the **attention distribution**.